Japan business mood sours as economy struggles with recession

-TOKYO Big Japanese manufacturers grew less optimistic in October-December and foresee conditions worsening in the following quarter, a government survey showed on Wednesday, suggesting that the economy's recovery from recession will be slow.
+TOKYO Big Japanese manufacturers grew less optimistic in October-December and they see conditions worsening further in the following quarter, a government survey showed on Wednesday, suggesting that the economy is slow to recover from a recession.

-The joint quarterly poll by the Ministry of Finance and the Cabinet Office also indicates that the central bank's key tankan survey due to be released on Dec.
+The joint quarterly poll by the Ministry of Finance and the Cabinet Office also indicates that the central bank's key tankan survey due Dec.
 15 may show little improvement in business sentiment in the final three months of this year.

-The poll showed that companies are becoming less positive on business investment, not a good sign for Prime Minister Shinzo Abe's pro-growth policies.
+The poll showed that companies are growing less positive on business investment, not a good sign for Prime Minister Shinzo Abe's pro-growth policies dubbed "Abenomics" ahead of a Dec.
+14 election which he looks set to win comfortably.

-Regardless, Abe is expected to win comfortably a snap election on Sunday, to refresh his mandate to pursue reflationary policies, dubbed "Abenomics".

 The business survey index (BSI) of sentiment at large manufacturers stood at 8.1 in October-December, compared with 12.7 in the prior three months.
 The index is expected to slide further to 6.1 in January-March.